CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

 This function sets the Data Length Code (DLC) of the specified message buffer ubBufferIdxV.
-The DLC value ubDlcV must be in the range from 0 to 8 for Classical CAN frames and 0 to 15 for ISO CAN FD frames.
+The DLC value ubDlcV must be in the range from 0 to 8 for Classic CAN frames and 0 to 15 for ISO CAN FD frames.
 An invalid DLC value is rejected with the return value eCP_ERR_CAN_DLC.
 The message buffer has to be configured by a call to CpCoreBufferConfig() in advance.

 ◆ CpCoreCanMode

-CpStatus_tv CpCoreCanMode ( CpPort_ts * ptsPortV,
+CpStatus_tv CP_API CpCoreCanMode ( CpPort_ts * ptsPortV,

-uint8_t ubModeV
+uint8_t ubModeV )

 friend